 D. Ind D. Industry Ref Option Lead Role Impacts Cost Timescale D1 The Council will organise strategic air quality management meetings with other relevant organisations with an interest in NLC, High Low Current air quality issues, including the Health Protection Agency, HPA, and ongoing.
 Primary Care Trust and Environment Agency.
-The purpose of PCT, the group will be to identify key air quality issues and agree EA. measures for reduction.
+The purpose of PCT, engenig. the group will be to identify key air quality issues and agree EA. measures for reduction.
 Meetings to be scheduled approximately quarterly.
-D2 Set up a Local Industry Forum involving the Environment Agency, NLC and local industry with the potential to emit NLC High Low 1 st meeting PM 10 .
-The purpose of the group is to identify key issues, held July 2007 (in agree measures for reduction of PM 10 and formulate a relation to memorandum of understanding between all industrial operations near operators particularly in respect of issues falling outside the Santon). scope of permitting.
+D2 Set up a Local Industry Forum involving the Environment Agency, NLC and local industry with the potential to emit NLC High Low 1 st meeting $PM{10}$ .
+The purpose of the group is to identify key issues, held July 2007 (in agree measures for reduction of $PM{10}$ and formulate a relation to memorandum of understanding between all industrial operations near operators particularly in respect of issues falling outside the Santon). scope of permitting.
 Meetings to be scheduled approximately Ongoing. every six months.
-This group may include representatives 311951119. from other steelworks area sites (Council, EA and Corus).
+This group may include representatives Singoing. from other steelworks area sites (Council, EA and Corus).

 Ref Option Lead Role Impacts Cost Timescale D3 Formulate an industry overview for the integrated steelworks site, identifying process areas, haul routes, vehicle flows and operating NLC Medium Low.
 November hours to consider in conjunction with monitoring data.
 Identify areas 2008 of responsibility within general areas of the steelworks site, areas outside permit regime and regulatory responsibility for the same.
 D4 Continue to lobby central government in relation to permitting of mobile plant and look to identify improved mechanisms of regulation NLC Low Low Ongoing and enforcement.
 D5 Ensure that the requirements of the PPC permitting regime are appropriately enforced, with inspections prioritised on a risk basis NLC Low Potential Ongoing taking account of PM 10 emissions.
-Regulators will work closely with to be high process operators to minimise PM 10 emissions and seek long-term solutions to address dusty operations.
-D6 Ensure permits issued under LA-IPPC are reviewed in accordance with guidance, with particular attention to processes within the NLC Low Low Ongoing AQMA with the potential to emit PM 10 .
-D7 Work with local industry and EA towards the development of relevant NLC Potential measurable indicators of changes in significant emissions of PM 10 .
-EA Low to be 2009 Mode with lead industry and the EA to de des to the C Industry high D8 Work with local industry and the EA to develop targets for the NLC EA Potential reduction of the area covered by the AQMA so that the number of Industry High to be 2010 properties affected will be reduced. niadoli y high
+Regulators will work closely with to be high process operators to minimise PM 10 emissions and seek long-term 5 solutions to address dusty operations.
+D6 Ensure permits issued under LA-IPPC are reviewed in accordance with guidance, with particular attention to processes within the NLC Low Low Ongoing AQMA with the potential to emit $PM{10}$ .
+D7 Work with local industry and EA towards the development of relevant NLC Potential measurable indicators of changes in significant emissions of $PM{10}$ .
+EA Low to be 2009 Industry high D8 Work with local industry and the EA to develop targets for the NLC Potential reduction of the area covered by the AQMA so that the number of EA Industry High to be 2010 properties affected will be reduced. muustiy high

-E. Development Control Ref Option Lead Role Impacts Cost Timescale E1 The impact of development within the Air Quality Management Area shall be considered in relation to air quality.
-Exposure of new receptors or the introduction of significant new sources of NLC High Low Short-term PM 10 will need to be appropriately addressed until such time as action E2 has been completed.
-E2 Develop a Supplementary Planning Document (SPD), which NLC Directly low, indirectly high.
-April 2009 identifies the constraints and mitigation to development within High (for new sites) the Air Quality Management Area.
+E. Dev E. Development Control Ref Option Lead Role Impacts Cost Timescale E1 The impact of development within the Air Quality Management Area shall be considered in relation to air quality.
+Exposure of new receptors or the introduction of significant new sources of NLC High Low Short-term $PM{10}$ will need to be appropriately addressed until such time as action E2 has been completed.
+E2 Develop a Supplementary Planning Document (SPD), which Directly identifies the constraints and mitigation to development within NLC High (for low, indirectly April 2009 the Air Quality Management Area. new sites) high.